 So glad you asked.

 Because of how knits are constructed, knits don’t fray and unravel.
-So technically, you don’t have to finish the seam allowances of knits.
+So technically, you don’t have to finish the SAs of knits.

-If you want to press your seam allowances to one side or if you want to contain those madding cut curly ends of jersey knits, you’ll need a seam finish.
+If you want to press your SAs to one side or if you want to contain those madding cut curly ends of jersey knits, you’ll need a seam finish.

 Now, how easy was that?!

-You are now in the possession of awesome seam finishing techniques for wovens:
+You are now in the possession of six awesome seam/edge finishing techniques for wovens:

 - the French seam.

-And while knits don’t fray and, therefore, don’t require seam finishes, you now know a couple reasons why you might just want to and how.
+And while knits don’t fray and, therefore, don’t technically require a seam finish, you now know a couple of reasons why you might just want to and how.

 Okay.
-With such simple options for finishing seams, there is no reason why your garments can’t look as pretty on the inside as they do on the outside!
+With such simple options for finishing seams or edges, there is no reason why your garments can’t look as lovely on the inside as they do on the outside!